patterns of belonging

 Love’s work reminds us that human consciousness and physicality are intimately connected with the natural world and cycles.

 Tania Love is a Toronto-based visual artist whose work evolves from a relationship with the natural and cultural habitat.
-Her process-centred use of diverse natural materials places emphasis on tactility and invites slower rhythms.
-She is the recipient of numerous grants and residencies and has exhibited both within Canada and internationally.
+Her process centred use of diverse natural materials places emphasis on tactility and invites slower rhythms.
+She has participated in numerous artist residencies and has exhibited both within Canada and internationally.

 ‘patterns of belonging’ is open to the public and can be viewed within the Glass Gallery at the Richmond Hill Central Library.